johnwargo/johnwargo-static-11ty/src/posts/2010/getting-ready-for-the-view-domino-conference.md

 As I promised after Lotusphere, I will be publishing an article about how to build the Android application here (with source code).

-I'm also doing a session entitled "Current Trends in Mobile Application Development" where I'll be talking about the current trends in mobile application development ;-).
+I'm also doing a session entitled "Current Trends in Mobile Application Development" where I'll be talking about the current trends in mobile application development.

 I've also taken a position as a Technical Advisor to The View publication.
 I'm going to be focusing on mobility related topics and hopefully penning some articles for the publication.
 Stay tuned for more information.